Fashionformer: A simple, Effective and Unified Baseline for Human Fashion Segmentation and Recognition: Method

 \subsection{Fashionformer as a Unified Baseline}

 \textbf{Feature extractor.} We first extract image features for each input image using a feature extractor.
 It contains a backbone network (Convolution Network~\cite{resnet} or Vision Transformer~\cite{liu2021swin}) with Feature Pyramid Network~\cite{fpn} as neck.
-This results in a set of multi-scale features $\{X_i,..\}$ where $i={1,2,3,4}$ are indexes of different scales.
+This results in a set of multiscale features $\{X_i,..\}$ where $i={1,2,3,4}$ are indexes of different scales.
 Then we sum up all the feature pyramids into one high resolution feature map $X_{fuse}$ which follows the design of~\cite{kirillov2019panopticfpn}.
 Moreover, we follow the common design of DETR-like models~\cite{detr,tian2020conditional,zhang2021knet} to add position embeddings on the $X_{fuse}$.
 We omit this operation for simple illustration.

-Meanwhile, we keep the multi-scale features $\{X_i,..\}$ for further usage.
+Meanwhile, we keep the multiscale features $\{X_i,..\}$ for further usage.
 This process is shown in the gray region of Fig.~\ref{fig:methods}.
-We denote the \textit{object query feature} as the corresponding feature from feature extractor (shown in black line, $X_{fuse}$) via mask grouping which is used in segmentation stream.
+We denote the \textit{object query feature} as the corresponding feature from feature extractor (shown in black line, $X_{fuse}$) via mask grouping, which is used in segmentation stream.
 We denote the \textit{attribute query features} as corresponding feature generated by Multi-Layer Rending which is used in attribute stream.
 We detail the process further.

 \textbf{Initial object query.} Following previous works~\cite{zhang2021knet,peize2020sparse}, the initial weights of object queries are directly obtained from the weights of initial decoder prediction.
 We adopt one $1\times1$ convolution layer to obtain the initial instance masks $M_{0}$.
+The kernel weights are the query weights.
 Such initialization shows better convergence.
-The object queries $Q_{obj}$ are in $N \times d$ where $N$ denotes the query number ($N=100$ by default) and $d$ is the hidden dimension ($d=256$ by default which is the same as origin DETR~\cite{detr}).
+The object queries $Q_{obj}$ are in $N \times d$ where $N$ denotes the query number ($N=100$ by default) and $d$ is the hidden dimension ($d=256$ by default, which is the same as DETR~\cite{detr}).